lawrie/blackicemx_nmigen_examples/README.md

 This is a start of an example to drive a Hitachi HD44780 2-line text LCD.

+### flash

+flash_test.py reads the flash memory and displays it on leds one byte at a time, each second.

+It needs a Digilent 8-LED Pmod.

+flash_util.py is the start of a utility for writing binary files to flash memory, and reading back flash memory to a file.

+### spi

+This is the start of a configurable spi controller.

+I am still working on how best to do the handshaking.

+### sdram

+This is an 8-bit dual port SDRAM controller.

+Run test_sdram.py to test it.

+### sdram16

+This is a 16-bit single port SDRAM controller.

+Run test_sdram16.py to see the results on the leds: green means passed, red failed.

 ### mitecpu

 This is a [tiny 8-bit cpu](https://github.com/jbush001/MiteCPU) with a python assembler.